My dreams got crushed in high school.

 “Awesome!”
 He seemed more excited about this than me.
-The idea of publishing was still a star-in-the-lights dream at the time.
+The idea of publishing was still a star-in-the-lights dream to me at the time.
 I wanted it, but I didn’t know if it could be real.
 “What are you going to change your name to when you publish?”

-Everyone except Lily turned to me as if I was crazy.
+Everyone except Lily turned to me as if I had lost my mind.
 Lily knew the truth though.
 She had seen how much personal stress my last name brought me over the years.

 Her dad huffed.
 “Guys won’t buy your books then.”

-Most female writers have changed their names.
+Many female writers have changed their names.
 Louisa May Alcott became A. M. Barnard.
 Mary Ann Evans became George Eliot.
 Nelle Harper Lee became Harper Lee.
 Nora Roberts became J. D. Robb and several other pen names.
 Joanne Rowling became J. K. Rowling.

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

-No. I won’t let them control me anymore.
+I won’t let them control me.